1. HOME

 This is a moment I’ve waited a long time for.
 18!
 I am an adult.
 Yep, I’ve come of age.
 Hard to believe, isn’t?

-(Dad, you were not supposed to agree so quickly.)
+(Dad, you are not supposed to agree so quickly.)

 I can now vote, drive a car, marry, buy alcohol, a lottery ticket and tobacco, get a tattoo, or join the military without having to ask permission.
 Let me see.
 Which one will I do first?